-- Haven House Recuperative Care Program: Medical respite transitional program that utilizes a four bed house and offers respite for homeless individuals upon discharge from the hospital - Oncology Nurse Navigator: Offers one-to-one support and guidance to patients diagnosed with cancer from the day of diagnosis onwards including patient's immediate concerns and barriers to care such as difficulties with insurance, financial burden, lack of transportation and addressing the knowledge deficit of around their diagnosis and treatment options. - Yolo Adult Day Health Center: Addresses specialty health care and support needs of the elderly and disabled populations by offering a high touch interdisciplinary program of medical, psycho-social and rehabilitation services for adults at high risk of needing a higher level of care due to health, functional and cognitive losses. - Community Based Violence Prevention Program: Focuses on educating staff to identify and respond to victims within the hospital; provide victim-centered, trauma-informed care; and collaborate with community agencies to improve quality of care.
+- Medical Respite/Recuperative Care program: collaborative partnership with 4th and Hope, Sutter Health and Medi-Cal Managed Care Plans to provide a respite care shelter for those experiencing homelessness to receive housing assistance and wrap around services. - Oncology Nurse Navigator: Offers one-to-one support and guidance to patients diagnosed with cancer from the day of diagnosis onwards including patient's immediate concerns and barriers to care such as difficulties with insurance, financial burden, lack of transportation and addressing the knowledge deficit of around their diagnosis and treatment options. - Yolo Adult Day Health Center: Addresses specialty health care and support needs of the elderly and disabled populations by offering a high touch interdisciplinary program of medical, psycho-social and rehabilitation services for adults at high risk of needing a higher level of care due to health, functional and cognitive losses. - Community Based Violence Prevention Program: Focuses on educating staff to identify and respond to victims within the hospital; provide victim-centered, trauma-informed care; and collaborate with community agencies to improve quality of care.

-FY23 Planned Programs and Services
+FY24 Planned Programs and Services